andrewmourcos/andrewmourcos.github.io/projects/_posts/2019-01-07-Instant Sudoku.md

 Finally, I incorporated the project into a complete <a href="https://instant-sudoku.herokuapp.com">web application</a>.
 It allows a user to upload a picture of a printed sudoku game, recognizes the puzzle, solves it, then displays the solution (if one exists).

+*Note: to serve my webapp, I'm using a free tier of Heroku.
+Unfortunately, there is a limit to the amount of uploads per month, so if my webapp seems to not work, you can always try running the app locally by downloading my code <a href="https://github.com/andrewmourcos/Instant-Sudoku">here.</a> *